 The INPUT sensor will be assigned in the pins.h file (found in Settings > Hardware > PLC > Hardware PLC) as INPUT\IHC, while the OUTPUT connection will be assigned as OUTPUT\PROBE.
-The pins.h file is explained in the following video:

 Then, the sequence will be the following:

 - IHC process begins, OUTPUT\PROBE is turned on (enables the ohmic/probe sensors, does nothing if floating head is used) - The torch begins to travel downwards - The INPUT\IHC sensor (be it an ohmic sensor, a probe or a floating head) is triggered, indicating to the machine that contact with the working surface has been made - OUTPUT\PROBE is turned off (disabling the probe/ohmic sensor if those are used), the machine travels a necessary distance up/down, and the rest of the IHC/THC process begins.